Gina Lückenkemper

 Gina Lückenkemper (born 21 November 1996) is a German track and field athlete who competes in the sprints.
 She is a three-time Olympian and won a bronze medal in the 4 × 100 metres relay at the 2024 Summer Olympics.
 Lückenkemper is also a World Championships bronze medalist, two-time European champion and World Relays silver and bronze medalist.

 She is a six-time German champion, having won the 100 metres five times and the 200 metres once.
 At junior level, she won the gold medal in the 200 metres at the 2015 European Junior Championships and the bronze medal in the 4 × 100 metres relay at the 2014 World Junior Championships.

 At the 2017 World Championships in London, Lückenkemper broke the 11-second barrier in the heats of the 100 m event for the first time with a time of 10.95 seconds, becoming the first German female sprinter to achieve the feat since Katrin Krabbe in 1991.

 For her 2022 season, she was voted German Sportswoman of the Year.

+Training environment & education

+Lückenkemper started her studies in Business Psychology at the Ruhr-University Bochum alongside her athletic career.

+In November 2019, she made a major change to her training environment by joining PURE Athletics, an elite training group in Clermont, Florida, under coach Lance Brauman.
+Leaving her domestic setup, she relocates frequently (not permanently though) to the US to train alongside a squad of international world-class sprinters, including 100m Olympic Champion Noah Lyles.